 Did you know indoor plumbing was invented in the Indus Valley?

+This invention, along with many infrastructural changes first implemented in Indian metropolises, allowed civilizations to flourish over millennia in the Indian subcontinent.
 The result has been nothing short of outstanding, with present-day India possessing the second-largest population in the world despite ranking eight in extension.

-In honor of India’s Republic Day being celebrated this Sunday, January 26, we bring you the newest installment in our Brief Histories series.
+Thanks to its long and widespread history, India’s cultural heritage is impressively varied.
+Currently, there are 22 official languages, with English being considered a subsidiary official language.
+In honor of India’s Republic Day being celebrated on January 26, we bring you the newest installment in our Brief Histories series.
 Continue reading to learn all about migration and remittances in India below.

-Last year, India received an estimated US$82.2 billion in remittances equating to 2.8% of the county’s GDP.
+The impact of remittances, be it to or from India, cannot be understated.
+In a single year (2019), India received an estimated US$82.2 billion in remittances equating to 2.8% of the county’s GDP.
 If this number seems exorbitant, it’s because it is.
 India is the top-remittance receiving country in the world, a direct result of the high volume of emigration.

 In correlation with current migration flocks, in 2017 the highest volume of remittances to India came from the United Arab Emirates (US$13.8 billion), United States (US$11.7 billion), Saudi Arabia (US$11.2 billion), Kuwait (4.5 billion), Qatar (4.1 billion) and the UK (3.9 billion).
 When it comes to remittances from India to other countries, Bangladesh was the first recipient country: more than US$ 4 billion were sent from India in remittances, followed by Nepal (approximately US$ 1 billion), Sri Lanka (US$ 520 million), China (US$ 41 million) and France (US$ 15 million).